barkatash/Project2024android/README.md

 password: 78495210

 *to access to user video page and see some user videos u need to go to watch video page and click on the uploader name.
-*to access to edit and delete your user u need to be logged in and click on the user image in the bottom right of the main activity.
+*to access to edit and delete your user u need to be logged in and click on the user image in the bottom "You" right of the main activity.